 More than one hundred members conduct research over a broad area of modern biomedical sciences and life sciences.
 Approximately thirty professors (or core members) are located in the Faculty of Medicine at the Health Sciences Building (Roger Guindon).
 Others are cross appointees from clinical departments of the Faculty of Medicine and affiliated teaching hospitals or adjunct members from research institutes and government agencies in the Ottawa area.
-Two uOttawa research centers, the Ottawa Institute of Systems Biology (OISB) and the Center of Research for Environmental Microbiology (CREM), are located within our Department.
-Other ongoing research initiatives being developed in the Department with partners include the Emerging Pathogen Research Center (EPRC), Ottawa Institute of Computational Biology and Bioinformatics (OICBB) and Ottawa Metabolism Research Initiative (OMRI).
+One uOttawa research centers, the Ottawa Institute of Systems Biology (OISB) is located within our Department.
+Other ongoing research initiatives being developed in the Department with partners include the Ottawa Institute of Computational Biology and Bioinformatics (OICBB) and Ottawa Metabolism Research Initiative (OMRI).
 Multiple University-wide research core facilities have been established, including state-of-the-art LC-MS/MS for proteomics and lipidomics studies, genomics, structural biology (x-ray crystallography), cell imaging, and flow cytometry.

 The BMI core members conduct high-quality, collaborative research in areas of cancer biology, proteomics, genome dynamics, cellular communication, macromolecular structure, metabolism, vascular biology, neurobiology, stem cells, bacteriology, virology, and immunology.
 (Recent publications by BMI core members are listed in “Research”.)
 Our Department offers a vibrant, dynamic, and highly interactive research and learning environment for trainees at undergraduate, graduate, and post-doctoral levels.